cdoremus/deno-blog/posts/DRAFT_Using_SQLite_with_Deno.2023-02-20.md

 ## Conclusion
 Check out the [SQLite Tutorial](https://www.sqlitetutorial.net/) to learn more about SQLite.

+Documentation for `deno-sqlite` is found in the [third-party registry pages for `sqlite`](https://deno.land/x/sqlite@v3.7.0/mod.ts) where you need to drill-down though the hyperlinks for function and TypeScript interface documentation.
+This documentation is generated from the jsdoc source-code comments for each TS interface and JavaScript public function and class.

+Documentation for the `sqlite3` library is more centralized in the repo's [`doc.md`](https://github.com/denodrivers/sqlite3/blob/main/doc.md) file.

+Finally, make sure you check out the [companion Github Repository](https://github.com/cdoremus/deno-blog-code/tree/main/sqlite) to this article to see working examples of all the CRUD operations for both libraries shown in this post.

 ## Notes
 ##### 1. Deno-native
 Deno-native is used here to indicate that the module is a Deno third-party library compatible with Deno and not an npm module requiring the use of the `npm:` prefix in the import URL.